Different Audiences · Different Data · Different Workflows

 Put plainly

 If you are trying to understand the tenancy schedule, rent roll, and vacancy history of a specific Sydney CBD office tower, Cityscope gives you the building-level record.
-That is valuable for vendor pitches, tenant rep advisory, and market analysis.
-I respect that product for that job.
+That is valuable for vendor pitches, tenant rep advisory, and market analysis, and it is a job Cityscope does well.

-If you are trying to find every operator around a Prestons warehouse, identify the same-building tenant most likely to expand, and send verified outreach within two hours of being briefed, Cityscope does not really help.
+If you are trying to find every occupier around an industrial listing, identify the same-building tenant most likely to expand, and send verified outreach the same day you are briefed, Cityscope does not really help.
 SCAYLED does.
-I hear this from AU industrial agents regularly.
+That is the workflow AU industrial agents reach for it to run.

 Who should use which